 After everyone has written a hint the guessing player closes their eyes while the other players check their words against each other.
 If any have written the same word all examples of the word are erased.
 This is the crux of the game, choosing a word that will lead to the answer but not be so obvious that everyone else chooses it.
 Of course, maybe everyone will be doing that, so the obvious word is the right word?

 Just One Review – Game Components (Credit: Repos Production)

 There are the usual word game rules in effect about derivatives of words and all that jazz, but Just One is best played loose and fast.
 Remember you are working together!
 The guessing player then looks at the remaining clues and attempts to guess the word.

 If they are right – hurrah!
 One point for the team, if they are wrong they have to discard two cards.
 The safer option is to pass thereby only discarding the current card.
 Depending on the group I sometimes ignore this slightly ‘gamery’ rule in favour of just losing one card when you pass.
 The rulebook provides a ranking depending on how many of the 13 cards you successfully identified!

-You could argue there is not much 'game' here.
+You could argue there is not much ‘game’ here.
 However, I have found this to be a hit in multiple groups due to the approachability, and fun.
 Thinking you have nailed a great clue only to have someone else come up with the same word is as amusing as it is frustrating.
-It is also quite unique to have a party game that plays as a cooperative experience, and it works to create a great experience.
+It is also quite unique to have a party game that plays like a cooperative experience, and it works to create a great experience.